-Parvati Shallow (Survivor: Cook Islands): In one of the later episodes in this season, Parvati is chopping a coconut with a machetie, when she accidentally chops through most of her thumb with that machete.
+Parvati Shallow (Survivor: Cook Islands): In one of the later episodes of this season, Parvati is chopping a coconut with a machete, when she accidentally chops through most of her thumb with that machete.
 The medics arrive and help stitch it up, and Parvati manages to remain in the game.

 Kourtney Moon (Survivor: One World): Hippie chick, Kourtney Moon, was ready to have the adventure of a lifetime when she stood at the top of a long jump onto a rope slide.
-Contestants had been instructed to cross their hands over their chests when they jumped, but Kourtney didn’t and suffered a fractured wrist as a result and a first day exit from the game.
+Contestants had been instructed to cross their hands over their chests when they jumped, but Kourtney didn’t and suffered a fractured wrist as a result, forcing her to exit from the game.

 Schmergen Brawl was such a violent game that Survivor only played it in the back-to-back seasons of Survivor: Samoa and Survivor: Heroes vs. Villains.
 After that, it was retired.

 Stephanie LaGrossa (Survivor: Heroes vs. Villains): In the very first challenge of Heroes.
-Vs. Villains, Stephanie got caught in a challenge and had one of her arms dislocated from her socket.
+Vs. Villains, perhaps the best season ever, Stephanie got caught in a challenge and had one of her arms dislocated from her socket.
 Instead of quitting, Stephanie had the medical staff help pop her arm back into place and continued on in the game.